 How much money should you give in a hongbao this Chinese New Year?

 Is there a magic number or a socially acceptable amount?
-CNA Lifestyle breaks it down for you, from your parents to your office-cleaning auntie.
+CNA Lifestyle breaks it down for you, from your parents to your domestic helper.

 Chinese New Year will soon be upon us – that wonderful time of the year where families and friends gather, feast, ask awkward questions and, yes, exchange crimson sleeves filled with cash.

-The time-honoured custom of married adults giving away hongbao (red packets containing money) to children and younger, unwed relatives is an unequivocal Chinese New Year tradition favourite.
+Sure, COVID-19 safe management measures limit the maximum number of unique visitors allowed for each household at five people per day.
+But this doesn't change the time-honoured custom of married adults giving away hongbao (red packets containing money) to children and younger, unwed relatives.
+It's an unequivocal Chinese New Year tradition favourite.

 Who doesn't enjoy receiving auspiciously-coloured envelopes filled with money, which also doubles up as a symbol of good luck and blessings of longevity, prosperity and health?
 It sure makes coping with the inevitable “Why you still not married ah?” question from nosy relatives so much easier to bear.